-An aerial culling program is now the only humane solution for the large numbers of horses in the Australian Alps in NSW and Victoria, provided there is rigorous welfare supervision, with close involvement of the RSPCA.
+An aerial culling program is the most effective humane solution for removing large numbers of horses in the Australian Alps in NSW and Victoria, provided there is rigorous welfare supervision, with close involvement of the RSPCA.

 An effective control program brings animal welfare benefits that should not be ignored.
 There will be more suffering in the future when much larger numbers of feral horses have to be killed and when they starve because of over-population.